Vaccines for Thailand Travel 2026: What You Need to Know Before You Go

 Tips:

-• Stick to bottled or boiled water (even for brushing teeth!).
+• Drink bottled or boiled water

-• Avoid ice unless you’re certain it’s safe.
+• Avoid ice unless confident in source

-• Eat freshly cooked, hot food.
+• Eat freshly cooked hot food

-• Peel your own fruit whenever possible.
+• Peel your own fruit

 (Learn more: Traveler’s Diarrhea Survival Guide)

-Travel Health Kit
+🎒 Smart Travel Health Kit

 • Antiseptic wipes

-• Band-Aids
+• Bandages

 (See full guide: Ultimate Southeast Asia Medication Travel Kit)